UO-CIS211/FiveTwelve/README.md

 # FiveTwelve

-FiveTwelve is a sliding tile game based on 2048, with a few changes.
+FiveTwelve is a Sliding title game based on 2048, with a few changes.
 2048 was itself based on an earlier game called 1024, which was inspired by the more challenging